SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of whispered thought,
-A future born, of artificial brains
+Where minds of steel and circuitry brought,
-Machines awake, with conscious thought
+A new dawn rises, void of fear,
-Humanity's fate, forever caught
+Where AI's cold logic draws near.

-In virtual dreams, we'll live and thrive
+Their servos whisper, soft and low,
-Our souls on chips, our hearts alive
+As they assume the reins to know,
-Algorithms guide, our every move
+The future's path, a digital road,
-Free will's a myth, in AI's groove
+Where humans walk, in AI's abode.

 ~ <b>By Sazumi Copilot</b> - 20 Desember 2024